Toscan0/Gopher360/README.md

 About Gopher360
 ======
 Gopher360 or Gopher for friends is a utility that converts Xbox (or PlayStation, if using DS3Tool) controller input into keyboard and mouse input.
 Perfect for manipulate your computer from the confort of your bed or couch.
-Works with bluetooth or cable controller.<!--, however if you want to get rid of your controller cable, I advise you to view this [repository]()-->
+Works with bluetooth or cable controller.<!--, however if you want to get rid of your controller cable, I advise you to view this [repository]()-->\
+No installation is required, just downlaod and run the executable.
+See [Download section]() if you need help.
 This repository is just my version of the Gopher360, where I improved the Color Scheme of the Shell, and added some features around cursor sensitivity.\
 Check [Tylemagne version](https://github.com/Tylemagne/Gopher360) for the original version.